stratacommons/stratacommons.github.io/docs/organizer_admin_faq/startup.md

 ---
-title: Setting up your strata
+title: Setting up your strata.
 nav_order:
 parent: Organizer Admin FAQ
 ---

-# Starting your strata.
+# Setting up your strata.

 *Our strata would like to set up an account and have a look at your service.
 How do we do that?*